Volunteer in Uganda community

 Will I be safe at the school?

-The school is located to the south of Uganda in a tight knit community and a good half day's travel from Kampala, so if anything is happening elsewhere in the country you will be well tucked away from the hustle and bustle of it all!
+The school is located to the south and east of Uganda in a tight knit community and a good half day's travel from Kampala, so if anything is happening elsewhere in the country you will be well tucked away from the hustle and bustle of it all!
 There is 24/7 security on the front gate both for the protection and peace of mind for volunteers and children attending the school.
 Having security is normal and part of the local culture in Uganda and is not because of any problems.

 What level of support is provided?

 It is often remarked that the school is the biggest employer in the whole region from teachers, craftsmen, builders, water carriers, cooks, security and groundsmen you will feel well looked after.
 And because volunteers live on site (see Accommodation tab above for more), the support team are all on hand within shouting distance should you need help or assistance with anything!
+And as for late night arrivals in the capital, the project has its own driver and private guest house in Kampala so parents can be reassured that their son/daughter will not be left wandering around in the capital with an unknown driver after arrival.

 How can I protect my health?